positron-solutions/transient-showcase/README.md

     The EIEIO and CL manuals are independent from the Elisp manual for some reason.
 EIEIO is pretty short and not used much once you get the hang of it. `info-display-manual`

-    [Common Lisp manual](cl#Top) you don't really need the common lisp manual for working with transient.
+    [Common Lisp manual](info:cl#Top) you don't really need the common lisp manual for working with transient.
 Don't be alarmed when you see EIEIO using functions like `cl-call-next-method`

-<a id="org22a8572"></a>
+<a id="org95c749c"></a>

 # Further Reading

--   [**The Transient Manual**](transient#Top) ([web link](https://magit.vc/manual/transient.html)) contains more detailed explanation of behavior.
+-   [**The Transient Manual**](info:transient#Top) ([web link](https://magit.vc/manual/transient.html)) contains more detailed explanation of behavior.
 The examples here should allow you to visualize what is being described.
 This guide and the manual should be your first and second sources.

--   [**Transient source**]((find-library "transient")) ([web link](https://github.com/magit/transient/blob/master/lisp/transient.el)) is all in one file.
+-   [**Transient source**](elisp:(find-library "transient")) ([web link](https://github.com/magit/transient/blob/master/lisp/transient.el)) is all in one file.
 Source code is always more accurate than manual descriptions, even if some behavior implementations are a bit scattered.

--   [**Magit source**]((find-library "magit")) ([web link](https://github.com/magit/magit/search?q=transient)) contains numerous examples of transient being used in a big, full-feature application.
+-   [**Magit source**](elisp:(find-library "magit")) ([web link](https://github.com/magit/magit/search?q=transient)) contains numerous examples of transient being used in a big, full-feature application.
 Search the source for "transient" and you will find many prefixes, suffixes, and custom classes.
 The smallest examples may be harder to find and most combine many behaviors at once.